 ○ A two-week+ family trip just to relax

 The Russian dream: warm seas.
 Go as a family and do nothing.
 Just rest endlessly by the sea.
 Swim a lot, sleep a lot, eat a lot, lounge around a lot.
 That's it.
 Those unable to reach the sea might go to lakes instead.
 The minimum duration is two weeks.
-But many go for a full month.
+But many go for a whole month.

-The northern sun has weaker UV rays, so it doesn't cause freckles so easily.
+The northern sun has weaker UV rays, so it doesn't cause spots so easily.
 Some might think this way of spending time is a waste, but taking it slow is surprisingly the most important thing for both adults and children.

 Conversely, without this time, people might not have the energy or food reserves to work through the long winter.
 I feel this could offer hints for Japan's work-life balance.

 And above all, it's not just summer vacation that's long.
 Schools also have winter break, spring break, and fall break, of course.
-Despite taking so much time off, there's no particular gap in academic performance compared to other countries.
+Despite taking so much time off, there's no particular gap in academic achievement compared to other countries.
 In fact, they might even be ahead in certain subjects.

 Thinking about it this way, what exactly is a break?
 Perhaps the break itself is a free research project of life.
 Considering this, the duration of summer vacations in different countries becomes a fascinating topic.